Holberg Suite: Structure

 The movements of the suite are:

 Piano version and string orchestration

 "The music is thought out most idiomatically for both forces."
 However, the version for string orchestra differs in a number of respects from the solo piano original.
-The prelude in the piano version opens with a series of arpeggios:
+The "Praeludium" in the piano version opens with a series of arpeggios.
+The orchestral version replaces these with chords repeated in a dactylic rhythm.